Need to earn CPE credits? Browse free CPE webinars on the CPE Calendar →

-Every CPA needs to earn CPE requirements, and whether you’re getting them through live webinars or self-study courses, you’ll want to save the CPE certificate at the end of the session.
+Every CPA needs to meet CPE requirements to maintain their license, and whether you’re getting them through live webinars or self-study courses, you’ll want to save the CPE certificate at the end of the session.

 Here’s everything you need to know about accessing CPE certificates, from why it’s important to save them to how to download them.